ansible/ansible/docs/docsite/rst/porting_guide_2.4.rst

 -------------------------

 * The ``win_get_url`` module has the dictionary win_get_url in its results deprecated, its content is now also available directly in the resulting output, like other modules.
 This dictionary will be removed in Ansible 2.8.
-* The ``win_unzip`` module no longer includes the dictionary win_unzup in its results, the contents is now directly in the resulting output, like other modules.
+* The ``win_unzip`` module no longer includes the dictionary win_unzup in its results; the contents are now included directly in the resulting output, like other modules.

 Plugins